 A fruit and flower vendor in Moorea hopes that tourists will return soon.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

-Firefighters from the Paea commune brought a woman in respiratory distress to a hospital in Pirae.
+Firefighters from the Paea commune brings a woman in respiratory distress to a hospital in Pirae.
 The team suspects that she has contracted COVID-19.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Landscape of Tonga.